sixeyed/docker-kube-workshop/part-2.md

 ![](./img/part-2/dtr-new-user.jpg)

-The `ci` team represents service accounts which will have permission to push images as part of a CI process.
+The `ci` team represents service accounts which will have permission to push images as part of a CI pipeline.
 There will also be humans working on the project who will only have pull access.

 Add a new team called `humans`:

 ![](./img/part-2/dtr-new-team-2.jpg)

-And a new user in the `humans` team:
+And a new user in the `humans` team (use a username and password you can remember later):

 ![](./img/part-2/dtr-new-user-2.jpg)

 Now you have an organization and repository, and authentication configured for some users.
-You can configure access rules in the DTR UI, but we'll use the API for that so you see how you script project access.
+You can configure access rules in the DTR UI, but DTR also has an API.
+You'll use that next so you see how to script project access, which might be part of a project on-boarding process.

 ### 2.2 - Script repository access using the DTR API

-You're still logged into DTR as the admin user, so you're account has rights over all organizations and repositories.
-To work with the DTR API you need to generate an API key.
+You're still logged into DTR as the admin user, so your account has rights over all organizations and repositories.
+To work with the DTR API you need to generate an API key for your account.

 Click the username dropdown in the top right of the screen and select _Profile_: